seqan/seqan3/doc/howto/write_a_view/index.md

 We have two constructors, one that takes an the underlying type by copy and moves it into the data member (remember that since it is a view, it will not be expensive to copy – if it is copied).

-The second constructor is more interesting, it takes a `std::ranges::ViewableRange` which is defined as being either a `std::ranges::View` or a reference to `std::ranges::Range` that is not a view (e.g. `std::vector<char> &`).
+The second constructor is more interesting, it takes a `std::ranges::viewable_range` which is defined as being either a `std::ranges::view` or a reference to `std::ranges::range` that is not a view (e.g. `std::vector<char> &`).
-Since we have a constructor for `std::ranges::View` already, this one explicitly handles the second case and goes through `std::view::all` which wraps the reference in a thin view-layer.
+Since we have a constructor for `std::ranges::view` already, this one explicitly handles the second case and goes through `std::view::all` which wraps the reference in a thin view-layer.
 Storing only a view member guarantess that our type itself is also cheap to copy among other things.